 Title Signature Date

-Department Head HWHONY CATON An Kan 9.9.13
+Department Head ANTHONY CATON An Kas 9.9.13

 Dean (N.) (st For 9-9-13

 Teacher Education Council (if applicable)

 Graduate Council (if applicable)

-Registrar I Wearer 10/10/13
+Registrar Livean 10/10/13

 Vice President for Academic Affairs

 Course Subject: JOUR Course Number: JOUR 1163

 Cross-listed with Subject: Basic Photography Course Number: ART 1163

 Official Title: JOUR 1163 Basic Photography

 Request to change: (check appropriate box)

 ☐ Course Number

 X Title

 X Course Description

 ☐ Cross-list

 ☐ Prerequisite/Co-requisite

 ☐ Grading

-☐ Fee
+□ Fee

 □Other

-NOTES : These changes will become effective in the Su ·
+NOTES: These changes will become effective in the Summer I Term of the new catalog year.

-requisite, or included in the course description
+If this course is cross-listed, a prerequisite/co-requisite, or included in the course description

-of other courses, a Course Change must be su bmitted to address all changes in related
+of other courses, a Course Change must be submitted to address all changes in related

-courses.
+courses. -

-New Course Number : same number JOUR 1163 Registrar's Offic New Course Title: Basic Digital Photography New Course Description: Basic Digital Photography, an introduction to the medium, techniques and theory.
-This course will teach students the basics of photographic collighting, camera and lens operation, editing and printing using the digital format.
-New Cross-list: ☐ Adding Cross-listing X Changing Cross-listing ☐ Deleting Cross-listing If adding or changing cross-listing, indicate course subject and number ART 1163 New Prerequisite (list all, as you want them to appear in the catalog): New Co-requisite (list all, as you want them to appear in the catalog): X Elective Please provide a rationale for the change including the evidence derived from your p assessment.
-Assessment evidence may come from direct and indirect measures of swell as analysis of the current state of the discipline. = Course has changed its content from traditional format to digital and the name and desc current. ription is not How will the effect of the change be monitored in ongoing program assessment?
-Will projects and course assessment. ll be monitored by If this course will affect other departments a Departmental Support Form for each af department must be attached. fected
+New Course Number : same number JOUR 1163 Registrar's Office New Course Title: Basic Digital Photography New Course Description: Basic Digital Photography, an introduction to the medium, its history, techniques and theory.
+This course will teach students the basics of photographic composition, lighting, camera and lens operation, editing and printing using the digital format.
+New Cross-list: ☐ Adding Cross-listing X Changing Cross-listing ☐ Deleting Cross-listing If adding or changing cross-listing, indicate course subject and number ART 1163 New Prerequisite (list all, as you want them to appear in the catalog): New Co-requisite (list all, as you want them to appear in the catalog): X Elective Please provide a rationale for the change including the evidence derived from your program assessment.
+Assessment evidence may come from direct and indirect measures of student learning as well as analysis of the current state of the discipline.
+Course has changed its content from traditional format to digital and the name and description is not current.
+How will the effect of the change be monitored in ongoing program assessment?
+Will be monitored by projects and course assessment.
+If this course will affect other departments a Departmental Support Form for each affected department must be attached.